 - wood packaging material made entirely from processed wood produced using glue, heat and pressure e.g. plywood, oriented strand board and veneer;

-- (except from certain areas where certain pests, such as Pinewood nematode and Asian longhorn beetle, are present, under containment or eradication).
-Specific rules are in place for 52 commodities imported from China and Belarus with wood packaging material under Decision (EU) 2018/1137 as they present an increased phytosanitary risk.
-This decision prescribes that at least 1% of the incoming consignments and their wood packaging are checked.
+5210 commodities imported from India, China and Belarus with wood packaging material under Commission Implementing Regulation (EU) 2021/127 Decision (EU) 2018/1137as they present an increased phytosanitary risk.
+This decision prescribes that at least 15% of the incoming consignments and their wood packaging are checked.